 - Camping/Camper-van sites – Pitch up a tent on a secluded beach, in national parks or designated camping areas.

 - Volunteering – Exchange work for accommodation.

 My Overview of backpacking Australia:

-Australia was was my first trip, I was a newbie to backpacking and backpacking through the East coast was made so easy for me and everybody else that backpacks it.
-Looking back I will say backpacking through Thailand was an education into backpacking and Australia is like a beginners guide or getting into the pool from the shallow side.
+I was a newbie to backpacking and backpacking through the East coast was made so easy for me and everybody else that backpacks it.
+Looking back I will say backpacking through Thailand was an education into backpacking and Australia is like a beginner’s guide or getting into the pool from the shallow side.

 I say this because it’s just so easy to backpack (apart from getting stuck in one place for too long) everything is laid out for you.
 For first time backpackers as I was back then, It will teach you the fundamentals.
 Things like staying in hostels, looking after yourself, how to survive on little or no money, packing and unpacking constantly, making friends and introduce you to long-distance journeys.
 Yes you can learn this in any country but it’s made easier in Australia.